OceanographyforEveryone/OpenCTD/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*A complete OpenCTD system mounted to a breadboard for testing before soldering and potting.*

+Before you begin, flash the [OpenCTD software](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/OpenCTD_qDuino) to your Qduino Mini so that you can test each component during the build.

 #### 5.1 SD Card Reader

 The [Sainsmart microSD card reader](http://amzn.to/265xAZQ) that we recommend is a 'plug and play' module.
 Connect each pin following the pinout guide above.
 For fitting into a tight housing, you may want to bend each header pin 90 degrees (using needle-nosed pliers) or remove the headers completely.
 Hookup wires should be at least 8 cm long, though you may eventually shorten them to suit your preference.